 Dr Az Hakeem

 Dr Az Hakeem is the top gender expert in the UK.
-He is a Consultant Psychiatrist and Visiting Professor in Psychiatry & Applied Psychotherapy.
-He ran a specialist Gender Dysphoria service within the NHS for 12 years, to which patients were referred from all over the UK.
-He now practises in the private sector at The Priory Hospital Roehampton and at Harley Street and continues to work and research in the field of Gender Dysphoria.
-He is a Visiting Professor at Bradford University and a Senior Clinical Lecturer at The University of New South Wales, Australia.
+He is a consultant psychiatrist and a visiting professor in Psychiatry & Applied Psychotherapy.
+He ran a specialist gender dysphoria service within the NHS for 12 years, to which patients were referred from all over the UK.
+He now practises in the private sector at The Priory Hospital, Roehampton, and at Harley Street and continues to work and research in the field of gender dysphoria.
+He is a senior clinical lecturer at the University of New South Wales, Australia.

-Dr Hakeem has a wealth of media experience, including as the on-screen resident psychiatrist alongside Davina McCall on Channel 4’s Big Brother, and as psychotherapist and co-presenter on E4’s Wife Swap: The Aftermath.
-He has also appeared as Resident Psychiatrist on breakfast television, both on Weekend Sunrise in Australia and GMTV in the UK.
-He has featured as an expert on a number of TV documentaries on screen and as an expert in Psychiatry and Psychotherapy behind the cameras on many other TV programmes.
+Dr Hakeem has a wealth of media experience, including being the on-screen resident psychiatrist alongside Davina McCall on Channel 4’s Big Brother, and psychotherapist and co-presenter on E4’s Wife Swap: The Aftermath.
+He has also appeared as resident psychiatrist on breakfast television, both on Weekend Sunrise in Australia and GMTV in the UK.
+He has featured on screen as an expert on a number of TV documentaries and advised behind the cameras on many other TV programmes.
 He also speaks at gender conferences around the world.